RonelShorPacker/Zoom_Automation_in_Python/README.md

 sudo apt install gthumb
 ```

-* If you are in windows, I recommend
+* If you are in windows, I recommend using Photos.
 * Update the timings.csv with the time of the meeting, meeting url and the message you want to send(optional), for example:
 ```
 timings, meeting_url, message